Prometheus (tree): Discovery and age

-Other "Oldest Organism" candidates
+Other possible oldest organisms

-In 2010, a reportedly living bristlecone pine in California's White Mountains was measured by Tom Harlan to be 5062 years old.
+In 2010, a reportedly living bristlecone pine in California's White Mountains was measured by Tom Harlan to be 5,062 years old.
 This pine has not been found after Harlan's death in 2013, and its core has not been located at the Laboratory of Tree-Ring Research.

 Whether Prometheus should have been considered the oldest organism ever known depends on the definition of "oldest" and "organism".
 Certain sprouting (clonal) organisms, such as creosote bush or aspen, may be considered older if the entire clonal organism is considered.
 By that standard, the oldest living organism is a grove of quaking aspens in Utah known as Pando, at perhaps as much as 80,000 years old, although likely much less.
 In a clonal organism, however, the individual clonal stems are not nearly so old, and no part of the organism is particularly old at any given time.
 Until 2012, Prometheus was thus the oldest non-clonal organism yet discovered, with its innermost, extant rings exceeding 4862 years of age.

 Cutting of the tree

 In the 1950s, dendrochronologists were making active efforts to find the oldest living tree species.
 They intended to analyze the rings for various research purposes, such as evaluation of former climates, dating of archaeological ruins, and addressing the basic scientific question of maximum potential lifespan.
 Bristlecone pines in California's White Mountains and elsewhere were discovered by Edmund Schulman to be older than any species yet discovered.
 This spurred interest in finding very old bristlecones, possibly older than the Methuselah tree, aged by Schulman in 1957 at over 4,700 years.

 Donald R. Currey was a graduate student at the University of North Carolina at Chapel Hill.
 Currey was studying climate dynamics of the Little Ice Age using dendrochronology techniques.
 In 1963, he became aware of the bristlecone populations in the Snake Range in general, and on Wheeler Peak in particular.
 Based on the trees' size, growth rate and growth forms, he became convinced that some were very old, cored some of them, and found trees exceeding 3,000 years in age, but Currey was not able to obtain a continuous series of overlapping cores from WPN-114.

 Here, stories diverge.
 It is not clear whether Currey requested, or Forest Service personnel suggested, that he cut down and section the tree in lieu of coring it.
 There is also some uncertainty as to why a core sample could not be obtained.
 One version has it that he broke or lodged his only long increment borer and could not obtain another before the end of the field season; another claims he broke two of them, while another implies that a core sample was too difficult to obtain and also would not provide as much definitive information as a full cross-section of the tree.
-Currey said that the tree cores were too small and difficult to read so he used a chain saw and cut the tree down.
+Currey said that the tree cores were too small and difficult to read so he used a chain saw to cut the tree down.